elopio/docs/source/includes/_callAPI.md

 #### **Returns:**

-* (number) Number of seconds in a Universe's Dispute Round, as an unsigned 256-bit integer.
+* (string) Number of seconds in a Universe's Dispute Round, as a stringified unsigned integer.

 ### augur.api.Universe.getFeeWindow(p, callback)